Sign up to our Newsletter

 Your undergrad will equip you with crucial technical knowledge to be an effective detective, whereas police academy training will equip you with the physical skills and practical experience needed to succeed as a law enforcer.

-These programs typically take five to six months to complete and are known to be rigorous!
+These programs typically take five to eight months to complete and are known to be rigorous!

 Step 4: Become a Police Officer